-- Ensure that those teaching or working with the pupil are aware of their needs, and have arrangements in place to meet them. - Ensure that teachers monitor and review the pupil's progress during the course of the academic year. - Cooperate with local authorities during annual EHC plan reviews. - Ensure that the SENDCO has sufficient time and resources to carry out their functions.
-Provide the SENDCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the academy. - Regularly and carefully review the quality of teaching for pupils at risk of underachievement, as a core part of the academy's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils and possess knowledge of the SEND most frequently encountered. - Work with the SENCO and SEN governor to determine the strategic development of the SEN policy and provision within the academy.
+- Ensure that those teaching or working with the pupil are aware of their needs and have arrangements in place to meet them. - Ensure that teachers monitor and review the pupil's progress during the course of the academic year. - Cooperate with local authorities during annual EHCP reviews. - Ensure that the SENDCo has sufficient time and resources to carry out their functions.
+Provide the SENDCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the academy. - Regularly and carefully review the quality of teaching for pupils at risk of underachievement, as a core part of the academy's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils and possess knowledge of the SEND most frequently encountered. - Work with the SENDCo and SEND governor to determine the strategic development of the SEND policy and provision within the academy.

-Have overall responsibility for the provision and progress of pupils with SEN and/or a disability.
+Have overall responsibility for the provision and progress of pupils with SEND.

-The SEND Coordinator (SENDCO) must:
+The SEND Coordinator (SENDCo) must:

-- Be a qualified teacher. - Attain the National Award in Special Educational Needs Coordination within three years of appointment. - Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school. - Work with the Headteacher to ensure that the academy meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - Have day-to-day responsibility for the operation of this SEN policy and the coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Coordinate the specific provision made to support individual children with SEND, including those who have EHC plans. - Liaise with the relevant designated teacher where a looked after pupil has SEND. - Advise on a graduated approach to providing SEND support. - Advise on the deployment of the academy's delegated budget and other resources to meet pupils' needs effectively. - Liaise with the parents of pupils with SEND. - Liaise with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Ensure the academy keeps the records of all pupils with SEN up to date - Be a key point of contact with external agencies, especially the LA and LA support services. - Liaise with the potential future providers of education to ensure that the pupil and their parents are informed about options and a smooth transition is planned.
-Alongside ensuring that the academy meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Provide professional guidance to colleagues and work closely with staff members, parents, carers, and other agencies, including SEND charities, to ensure that pupils with SEN receive appropriate support and high-quality teaching. - Be familiar with the provision in the Local Offer and be able to work with professionals providing a support role to the family. - Ensure, as far as possible, that pupils with SEND take part in activities of the academy together with those who do not have SEND, including on forums. - Ensure that the academy keeps the records of all pupils with SEND up-to-date.
+- Be a qualified teacher. - Attain the National Award in Special Educational Needs Coordination within three years of appointment. - Work with the headteacher and SEN governor to determine the strategic development of the SEND policy and provision in the school. - Work with the headteacher to ensure that the academy meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEND, including those who have EHCP. - Coordinate the specific provision made to support individual children with SEND, including those who have EHCP's. - Liaise with the relevant designated teacher where a looked after pupil has SEND. - Advise on a graduated approach to providing SEND support. - Advise on the deployment of the academy's delegated budget and other resources to meet pupils' needs effectively. - Liaise with the parents of pupils with SEND. - Liaise with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Ensure the academy keeps the records of all pupils with SEND up to date - Be a key point of contact with external agencies, especially the LA and LA support services. - Liaise with the potential future providers of education to ensure that the pupil and their parents are informed about options and a smooth transition is planned.
+Alongside ensuring that the academy meets its responsibilities under the Equality Act 2010 regarding reasonable adjustments and access arrangements - Provide professional guidance to colleagues and work closely with staff members, parents, carers, and other agencies, including SEND charities, to ensure that pupils with SEND receive appropriate support and high-quality teaching. - Be familiar with the provision in the Local Offer and be able to work with professionals providing a support role to the family. - Ensure, as far as possible, that pupils with SEND take part in activities of the academy together with those who do not have SEND. - Ensure that the academy keeps the records of all pupils with SEND up-to-date.

-Inform the child's parents that SEND provision is being made, where the child does not have an EHC plan.
+Inform the child's parents that SEND provision is being made, where the child does not have an EHCP.